 People with HIV/AIDS face a variety of legal problems related to their illness.
-The AIDS Legal Project is the only law office in North Carolina devoted exclusively to issues important to people with HIV, including Social Security and private disability, permanency planning for children of HIV-infected parents, end-of-life planning, insurance, privacy and discrimination.
+The Health Justice Clinic is the only law office in North Carolina devoted exclusively to issues important to people with HIV, including Social Security and private disability, permanency planning for children of HIV-infected parents, end-of-life planning, insurance, privacy and discrimination.

-The AIDS Legal Project has helped many clients gain some financial security and the peace of mind of knowing that their children have been planned for and end-of-life decisions have been made.
+The Health Justice Clinic has helped many clients gain some financial security and the peace of mind of knowing that their children have been planned for and end-of-life decisions have been made.
 We have helped clients fight overt discrimination.
 We have empowered HIV/AIDS clients and their caregivers by providing education on a statewide basis.

 All services are free and students’ rewards are substantial.
 They gain valuable practical experience and legal knowledge, while at the same time making important contributions to the community and to their clients.
 Moreover, they are sensitized to the needs of poor people, people with HIV/AIDS, women and children, and people of color.
 Many students count their clinic experience as the most educational and meaningful of their law school career.